15 Jun Why I Walked Away From My Career As A Physical Therapist

 When I say rehabilitation now, I mean primarily my own.

-I don’t “rehab” patients anymore, but I have had some minor injuries “here and there” through the years, even though I do everything humanly possible to prevent them.
+I don’t “rehab” patients anymore, but I admit to having some minor injuries “here and there” through the years, even though I do everything humanly possible to prevent them.
+It happens.

 Because of my background, I am an expert in rehabilitating myself when I need to.